shorebirdtech/website/src/pages/jobs.md

 ## Location

 We're fully remote.
 Current team members are located in California, Illinois, and New York (GMT-8 through GMT-5).

-We are happy to consider anyone in GMT-10 through GMT-3.
+Our hiring is currently focused in the US, but we hope to expand globally over time.
+We are willing to consider candidates in GMT-10 through GMT-3.
 We communicate exclusively through Discord (both in public and private), including often leaving video calls open in the background while we work independently.